Pegah-Eizad/LC3-Symbol-Table-Generator/README.md

 # LC3-Symbol-Table-Generator
 Python program to generate a symbol table for an LC3 program

-Pegah Eizadkhah
+By Pegah Eizadkhah
 PYTHON SYMBOL TABLE PROJECT

-This Python program runs on a correct LC3 file given by the user and retrieves the labels (LC3 keywords) in the files along with their address and puts them in a symbol table displayed to the user.
+This scalable Python program runs on a correct LC3 (machine larning language) input file given by the user and retrieves the labels (LC3 keywords) in the files along with their address and puts them in a symbol table and displays it for the user.
 In addition the user can retrieve the address of a label from the symbol table by specifying the label.

-This code is owned by Pegah Eizadkhah and is not meant for redistribution.
+The program uses a tuple list (dictionary) to store the data from the input file.